Understand That Quitting Isn't Failing

 The life-altering power of a social media detox

 I wrote a detailed article about my social media detox here, but at the end of those 30 days I decided not to completely quit all of social media.
 I did, however, not re-install the Facebook app on my phone (and later quit Facebook).
 I did not add Facebook and Twitter back to my browser bookmarks.
 And I created a new structure for my usage of social media, which included visiting sites once in the morning and once in the afternoon.
+If I just went back to it, was it worth quitting social media at all?

 During that 30-day break I came up with multiple new business ideas, one of which brought in over $40,000 in revenue.
 The months prior to that I felt like I would never come up with a new idea again.
 My thoughts were always cloudy and jumbled.